descostesn/BioinformaticSkills/README.md

   3. A functions section
   4. A main section

-To process data in batch, I am usually building '.conf' files containing all parameters separated by semicolons (see [code generation repository]()).
+To process data in batch, I am usually building '.conf' files containing all parameters separated by semicolons (see [code generation repository](https://github.com/descostesn/embl-showcase/tree/master/Code_generation) for few examples).
 To feed script with parameters, I am using perl scripts that call R script through the `system(Rscript path*.R)` command.
 The perl script itself is called by a bash script defining hpc parameters.
 This latter is qsub to the grid.
 In summary, my data treatments are organized as follows:

   1. Bash defining job scheduler parameters taking a *.conf* file as input
   2. Perl script formating parameters and calling the *processing* script